JonasSchubert/Snowflake.Data.Xt/README.md

 }
 ```

-You can also join a table on itself:
+You can also join a table on itself (if you provide an table alias):

 ```c#
 using System;